 Currently, I am operating my educational psychologist practice in the Southern suburbs of Cape town at Knighton Surgery in Kenilworth and Brampton Family practice in Claremont.
 While therapy can be conducted online, educational assessments need to be done in person and therefore your child would need to come into one of my consulting rooms.

-In terms of assessments I work with children and adolescents from Grade 1 right through to Matric.
+From a personal preference and in relation to educational assessments assessments I work with children and adolescents from Grade 1 right through to Matric.
 I am also able to assess tertiary students at university.

 Extra time is an exam concession otherwise known as an exam accommodation that is applied for through the child’s school and the WCED using the report from your educational assessment and various other bits of evidence the school puts together.
 As an